 Conscientious consumers may be tempted by what they’ve heard about Bombas, but for many, the first question to ask is, “where are Bombas socks made?”
 We’re here to answer that question so that if you’ve been on the fence about them, you can finally make a decision you’re confident in.

 Bombas socks are not made in the USA.
-According to the Bombas website, they make products all over the world including the United States, Taiwan, China, and Peru.
-However, after calling the company I was informed that none of their socks are made in America.
+According to the Bombas website, they make products all over the world, including in the United States, Taiwan, China, and Peru.
+However, after calling the company, I was informed that none of their socks are made in America.

 Bombas offers a lot of detailed information about their socks on their website, from the type of material and the cuff design to the knitting and stitching patterns used.
 Unfortunately, where materials are sourced from and where products are manufactured is not part of the information they provide.
-Product descriptions do not contain information about the manufacturing location, and there is no information on the Bombas website that addresses the manufacturing process; material sourcing, product manufacturing, and transportation are almost entirely a mystery.
-The one and only place where we get a hint about it is in the FAQ section.
+Product descriptions do not contain information about the manufacturing location, and no information on the Bombas website addresses the manufacturing process; material sourcing, product manufacturing, and transportation are almost entirely a mystery.
+The one and only place where we get some information is in the FAQ section.

 Included in the Sock Information articles is one called “Where are Your Socks Made?”
-This article on their page is frustratingly short and vague, however, we did find some information about the manufacturing of Bombas socks.
-According to Bombas, their products are made all over the world including the United States, Peru, China, and Taiwan.
-They also stated that their manufacturing facilities have all passed audits with the highest standards for safety, health, and social compliance.
+This article on their page is frustratingly short and vague; however, we found some information about Bombas socks manufacturing.
+According to Bombas, their products are made all over the world, including in the United States, Peru, China, and Taiwan.
+They also stated that their manufacturing facilities have all passed audits with the highest safety, health, and social compliance standards.